JosephKevin/data_engineer/nearest_stars/README.md

 	temptation is too great.

 Assumptions:

 1. The x, y, z coordinates are always decimal numbers and not empty
 2. The x, y, z coordinates are always on the 17, 18, 19 indexes of the input file and star name field in at index 6
 3. The suns name is 'Sol' reference: ```http://earthsky.org/space/what-is-the-suns-name```
 4. The input file always has field names in the first line
 5. The second line in the file is always the sun's entry
 6. We know that the coordinates of the sun are ```(0.000005, 0.0, 0.0)```
+7. Distance is measured by euclidean distance

+Solutions:

+1. Steps:
+	1.1 Stream through the data from stdin
+	1.2 As we stream through the data keep a k sized max heap 1.3 If the new data distance is less than or equal to the max element of the max heap, push the new data distance and pop the maximum element from the max heap
+	1.4 The max heap contains the k closest points to the sun 1.5 We keep a has map with {distance, [list of stars at that distance]} for some convenient print methods